 Semester

 Hours

-ACC 326 External Financial Reporting I or

 ACC 410 Contemporary Financial Reporting 3

 FIN 410 Investments 3

 FIN 411 International Finance 3

 FIN 412 Financial Management 3

 Information Systems Management Concentration

 The Information Systems Management Concentration focuses on how information technology can be used, designed, and managed to support effective decision-making.
 Students are first introduced to the underlying technologies.
 The subject matter then expands to include the analysis, design, implementation, and evaluation of systems as well as the managerial, organizational, and social implications of information systems use.